andreanisme/CSS-isme/README.md

 	@include grid_columns(#); // Eg 12

-This mixin generates percentages widths, based on the amount of columns we define in total (eg 12), and their individual spans as a multiple there of (eg 4 columns of 12).
+This mixin generates percentages widths, based on the amount of columns I define in total (eg 12), and their individual spans as a multiple there of (eg 4 columns of 12).
 This looks a little like this when rendered.

 	.colspan12-4 // Span four columns of a 12 column grid